Chinese spirit-medium cults in Southeast Asia

 This project focuses on mapping variations in tang-ki spirit medium practices and their diffusion within the context of temple-based Chinese religious culture in Southeast Asia.
-The collected ethnographic data will be analysed with the aim of linking social change to specific developments in temple culture locally, nationally and internationally.
-With an emphasis on tang-ki spirit medium temples as the loci of ritual activity, the primary research will be undertaken in Malaysia, with a secondary focus on Singapore.
+The collected ethnographic data was analyzed with the aim of linking social change to specific developments in temple culture locally, nationally, and internationally.
+With an emphasis on tang-ki spirit medium temples as the loci of ritual activity, the primary research was carried out in Malaysia, with a secondary focus on Singapore.

-The long-term goal of this research is to provide a substantive contribution to theoretical discourse concerning the processes involved in the ongoing development of Chinese tang-ki and temple culture and the construction, maintenance and expansion of ritually linked temple networks in Southeast Asia.
+The long-term goal of this research was to provide a substantive contribution to theoretical discourse concerning the processes involved in the ongoing development of Chinese tang-ki and temple culture and the construction, maintenance, and expansion of ritually-linked temple networks in Southeast Asia.